German Institute for International and Security Affairs: Information infrastructure

-Controversy
+Events

-WikiLeaks
+Leaked diplomatic cables

-In November 2010 and January 2011 WikiLeaks published memos by US Embassy staff in Berlin on two events in December 2009 and January 2010 in which SWP director Volker Perthes had participated.
+In November 2010 and January 2011 leaked diplomatic cables by US Embassy staff in Berlin described two events in December 2009 and January 2010 in which SWP director Volker Perthes had participated.
 Inter alia, the events addressed transatlantic differences of opinion on how to deal with Iran.
-At the January 2010 event, Perthes raised the question of whether the US was also considering non-belligerent or non-military means of preventing a potential nuclear “breakout” on the part of Iran.
+At the January 2010 event, Perthes raised the question of whether the US was also considering non-belligerent or non-military means of preventing a potential nuclear "breakout" on the part of Iran.
 The question was based on the assumption that such programmes (cyber-attacks or other forms of sabotage which could render parts of the nuclear programme inoperative without starting or provoking a war) already existed.
 Perthes had also voiced this assumption in an article published on Open Democracy in January 2010.
 It was proved correct by reports showing that the Stuxnet attack must have started at least half a year before the January 2010 conversation at the US Embassy.

-In a The Guardian interview about the January 2010 event at the US Embassy, Perthes said he had suggested that “unexplained occurrences” or “computer failures” were preferable to military strikes.
+In a The Guardian interview about the January 2010 event at the US Embassy, Perthes said he had suggested that "unexplained occurrences" or "computer failures" were preferable to military strikes.
 And that military strikes or military escalation with Iran definitely needed to be avoided.